Chevrolet Silverado Transmission Fluid Change Cost

 The Allison 10L1000 in heavy-duty trims

 The Allison 10L1000 used in the 2500HD and 3500HD trims is a different service beast from the light-duty 10L80.
-It holds 16 to 18 quarts of Allison TES-668 fluid (significantly more than the 12 to 14 quarts of DEXRON-HP in the 10L80), uses a serviceable internal filter that should be replaced every 60,000 to 90,000 miles, and follows a more rigorous fluid-level verification procedure.
+It holds 16 to 18 quarts of fluid (significantly more than the 12 to 14 quarts in the light-duty 10L80) and uses DEXRON-ULV as the factory fill, with Allison TES-668 / Transynd a popular compatible upgrade for heavy tow duty.
+It uses a serviceable internal filter that should be replaced every 60,000 to 90,000 miles, and follows a more rigorous fluid-level verification procedure.
 Dealer service is the right default for the Allison; an independent shop with Allison-specific experience is the alternative.

 The cost of the Allison service reflects the fluid volume and the more involved procedure.
 A full Allison 10L1000 service with filter and pan gasket at a Chevy dealer runs $400 to $600 in 2026, with the fluid alone accounting for $200 to $280 of that total.
 The interval is also more aggressive: most Allison specialists recommend service every 50,000 miles under severe duty (which applies to most HD truck use cases) regardless of the official schedule.